-Re: August 31st transfers for TTOC experience accrued up to and including June 30th
+Re: August 31^{st} transfers for TTOC experience accrued up to and including June 30^{th}

-This constitutes my written notice under LOU No. 11 of the collective agreement that I, wish to transfer my eligible TTOC experience credits earned under Article C.4 (up to and including June 30, ) to that of the applicable previous local collective agreement increment language for continuing and/or temporary employees.
-Transfer of these experience credits shall take place and be effective August 31, .
+This constitutes my written notice under LOU No. 11 of the Collective Agreement that I, wish to transfer my eligible TTOC experience credits earned under Article C.4 (up to and including June 30,) to that of the applicable previous local Collective Agreement increment language for continuing and/or temporary employees.
+Transfer of these experience credits shall take place and be effective August 31, Teacher Signa ature Date signed District Receip ot Confirmed Date of Receipt Please Note: no later than June 30th of the p vided by the teacher and received by the district receding school year for a transfer for TTOC o and including June 30 th to take effect on August